-The Moto E5 Play is available through a variety of different carriers such as Verizon, T-Mobile, and Sprint — though you can’t buy it unlocked yet — for as low as $70 (the price is even lower on other carriers if you sign up for a new service).
+The a variety of different carriers such as Verizon, T-Mobile, and Sprint — though you can’t buy it unlocked yet — for as low as $70 (the price is even lower on other carriers if you sign up for a new service).is available through

 Our full Moto E5 Play review

 Runner up: Nokia 2.2

 It’s a bit more expensive at $139, but as an Android One smartphone the Nokia 2.2 will definitely get Android 10, in fact, you can expect a minimum of two years of OS upgrades and two years of monthly security updates.